Fathaah/Lowe-Path-Finding/README.md

 ## Known issues

 * The algorithm fails at certain conditions when the item is directly opposite to the hexagon in the case given.
+Selecting Soil first will demonstrate this issue.

 * There is small issues with the positioning of items making the route a bit chaotic.